Synthetic fibered $(\infty,1)$-category theory: Exposition of Riehl--Shulman's synthetic (∞,1) -category theory

 \subsection{Families vs.~fibrations}

-Recall from~\cite{hottbook} that in presence of the univalence axiom, there is an equivalence between type families and fibrations.\footnote{Assuming universes with better structural properties---such as Segalness or directed univalence---would be fruitful for further considerations, but this is part of future work.}
+Recall from~\cite{hottbook} that in presence of the univalence axiom, there is an equivalence between type families and fibrations.\footnote{Assuming universes with better structural properties---such as the Segal condition or directed univalence---would be fruitful for further considerations, but this is part of future work.}

 Consider the types

 of functions in $\UU$ (viewed as type-theoretic fibrations\footnote{The inhabitants of $\Fib(\UU)$ are just maps between arbitrary $\UU$-small types, but viewed as ``$\UU$-small type theoretic fibrations over a $\UU$-small base''.}), and families with $\UU$-small fibers, resp.
 Both these types naturally are fibered over $\UU$ via the following maps: